 8. Colorado State University

 What’s higher than the peaks of the Rockies?
 The ambition of future Colorado State veterinary applicants.
 For those mountain lovers out there that want to save the woodland creatures, Fort Collins, Colorado boasts one of the most competitive veterinary schools in the U.S. Just 8.9 percent of applicants get accepted into the school.
 The school uses incredibly lifelike artificial tissue to teach its students surgical techniques.
 Students can use these techniques during their third and fourth years at the CSU Veterinary Teaching Hospital.
 The Teaching Hospital cares for small animals, livestock and equine animals.
-On top of their veterinary courses, students are encouraged to take other electives related to management, like Fundamentals of Accounting, that would help in owning their own veterinary clinic.
+On top of their veterinary medicine programs, students are encouraged to take other electives related to management, like Fundamentals of Accounting, that would help in owning their own veterinary clinic.
 That way, students can do what they love and make bank doing it, too.

 7. University of Missouri